 Make a good impression by being calm, friendly, smiling and shaking hands with prospective employers.
 When speaking with employers, focus on the positives related to your skills, education and prior work experience.
 After speaking with employers, jot down a few notes for your reference about the interaction as well as any follow-up steps such as a reminder to apply online.

-The Durham College and Ontario Tech University Job Fair will be held on the Oshawa Campus on February 1 from 11 a.m. to 3 p.m. at the Campus Recreation and Wellness Centre in Gyms 3, 4 and 5.
+The 2026 Durham College (DC) and Ontario Tech University Job Fair will be held at the Oshawa Campus on Thursday, February 5 from 10 a.m. to 2 p.m. at the Campus Recreation and Wellness Centre.

-The Whitby Campus Job Fair will be held on February 8 in the Main Building (Atrium and Hallway) from 11 a.m. to 3 p.m.
-Keep up-to-date on Job Fair 2024 by following @GetHiredDC on Instagram, using #GetHiredDC on social media or visiting the Hired Portal.
+Keep up-to-date on Job Fair 2026 by following @GetHiredDC on Instagram, using #GetHiredDC on social media or visiting the Hired Portal.